seontechnologies/seon-android-sdk-public/README.md

 ## Changelog

+#### 5.1.3
+- Fixed a few Context type related issues
+- Fixed a possible Cursor object leak
+- Fixed network related strict mode warnings
+- Minor performance improvements

 #### 5.1.2
-- Fix a concurrency issue if the Seon object is not instantiated on the main thread
+- Fixed a concurrency issue if the Seon object is not instantiated on the main thread

 #### 5.1.1
-- Fix some rare occasions where fingerprint generation can get stuck on some environments with a 'Fingerprint could not be generated' message
+- Fixed some rare occasions where fingerprint generation can get stuck on some environments with a 'Fingerprint could not be generated' message

 #### 5.1.0
 - Rootbeer dependency updated to 0.1.0